 Food dehydrators are also suitable for removing moisture from FDM 3D printer filaments.

-Regardless of whether you are drying your filament in an oven, food dehydrator or filament dryer, there are specific settings for different filament types.
+Regardless of whether you are drying your filament in an oven, food dehydrator, or filament dryer, there are specific settings for different filament types.
 A good rule of thumb is to preheat your drying device to just under the material’s glass transition temperature.
-For example, PLA filament has a glass transition temperature of about 60°C, therefore a good temperature to dry PLA is between 40°C and 50°C.[2] ABS, on the other hand, has a higher glass transition temperature (105°C) so can be dried at a higher temperature.
+The glass transition temperature indicates at what point a thermoplastic changes from a hard state to a soft state.
+PLA filament, for example, has a glass transition temperature of about 60°C, so a good temperature to dry PLA is between 40°C and 50°C.[3] ABS, on the other hand, has a higher glass transition temperature (105°C) so can be dried at a higher temperature.
 It is also important to take into consideration the spool holder material: you don’t want that to melt or burn in your oven.

 Common 3D printing filaments and their drying temperatures: